 Auto mechanics who service air conditioners may need an EPA 608 Technician Certification to work with refrigerants.

-Schools for Automotive Mechanics in Delaware are listed below.
+Resources for Auto Mechanics in Delaware